 Local Thrift Stores

 You can also donate your gently used clothing and items to local thrift stores.
-Most thrift stores will accept stuff that is still useful and in good condition, including clothes, shoes, jewelry, bags, books, housewares, cookware, electronics, household items, and antique.
+Most thrift stores will accept stuff that is still useful and in good condition, including clothes, shoes, jewelry, bags, books, housewares, cookware, electronics, household items, and antiques.

 Other charitable organizations you can donate your stuff to are AMVETS National Service Foundation, Habitat for Humanity, Dress for Success, TheArc, and Pickup Please.